dustynwe/dustynwe.github.io/EnhancementOne.md

 This enhancement certaintly demonstraed my tenacity in problem solving along with code annotations to ensure whoever is viewing the source code can pick up where I left off with no confusion.

+**To view my polished 3D render please click on Refinement Plan & Code Review below, then scroll to the bottom to watch my embedded video and showcase 3D scene in action!**

 **Porfolio Links**<br>
 * [Professional Self-Assessment](https://dustynwe.github.io/index.html)<br>
 * [Refinement Plan & Code Review](https://dustynwe.github.io/CodeReview.html)<br>